RokNikolic/standard-ml-adventures/README.md

 - Implementing progressively harder concepts and problems in the ways of functional programming.

-- Extensivly using recursion, polymorphism and higher order functions .
+- Extensively using recursion, polymorphism, higher order functions and currying.